 TCM for children, ages birth to three years of age, provided by public providers will be reimbursed through an encounter fee.
 The TCM encounter fee will be based on the actual costs associated with allowable case management service delivery.

 Reimbursement is based on cost reports submitted by the provider.
-The rate will be determined by dividing total reasonable cost by total encounters but will not exceed the upper limits specified in 42 CFR 447.321 through 447.325.
+The encounter fee will be determined by dividing total reasonable cost by total encounters but will not exceed the upper limits specified in 42 CFR 447.321 through 447.325.
 The established rate setting period is July 1 to June 30.
+The rate is set as of July 1, 2021 with no further adjustments.
 The TCM encounter fee will be prospectively determined for an interim period until the end of the reporting period when there is a retrospective cost settlement.
 The cost report will include both the direct and indirect costs of providing case management services and statistical information regarding the number of children served, including the number of encounters.
 The cost report will include allocations between the different programs administered by the provider and the computation of the actual cost of case management.
 The provider must submit a copy of the two most current Random Moment Time Studies (RMTS) with each cost report.
 The RMTS must show the times allocated to each program administered by the provider.
+If a materially complete cost report is not filed by the end of the following fiscal year, claims payments to the provider will be held until the cost report is submitted to Medicaid.
+The cost report must be uploaded electronically to the cost report database as designated by the Division of Medicaid.